Fidalgo Fly Fishers

 The members include anglers of all levels of ability, ranging from beginners to internationally recognized experts.

-The Fidalgo Fly Fishers members affirm the domestic and international acceptance of the International Federation of Fly Fishers "Code of Angling Ethics"
+The Fidalgo Fly Fishers members affirm the domestic and international acceptance of the Fly Fishers International "Code of Angling Ethics"

 through observance of the Fidalgo Fly Fishers' Aims & Purposes.